 JK: Yes and with gaining knowledge.
 The same things still interest me.
 I might still be shopping and see a piece of fabric and think, oh my god that’s fantastic I must buy it, and you think I’ve just spent £300 on a piece of fabric and I’m not working and it’s in a drawer at home!
 So yes there is an interest in that, but the interest became wider the more experienced I got.
 You suddenly have access to all sorts of things, period jewellery or real period fabrics which you buy from ‘Hopkin’s’ or wherever, or period lace – you get a piece of lace that maybe 40 years ago you would have thought, oh yeah, I really like that that’s nice but you chuck it in to bin because its damaged, now I’ve become more sophisticated about that kind of detail.
 However sometimes when you are doing a production that detail is too much, because it becomes too distracting, so you get a close-up of somebody’s head – it’s a Victorian thing - and all you find yourself doing is looking at the lace around the neck, you don’t know what they are saying or what’s going on, there might not be any dialogue, there might be a look that says something but you have missed it because you are too busy looking at this lace collar.

-LB: So I guess learning how to work with actors, how to read them as people and knowing when to give and when to step back is an important lesson?.
+LB: So I guess learning how to work with actors, how to read them as people and knowing when to give and when to step back is an important lesson?

 JK: Yes, that’s right because there can be two different things, the actor and the character, and they have to meet in the middle.
 As an actor you try to be something that you are not, or you try to put yourself in that position, but you can’t actually be somebody else, physically you are still yourself.
 So different actors react differently, Anthony Sher is all about the character and the detail and he will attempt to find that character within himself, or push himself to be somebody that he is not.
 Whereas other actors will say it’s just me experiencing what’s in the script, and that’s when you think, oh they are always themselves, but then they can’t be anybody else other than that – you have just got to believe them.
 The skill is for them to give that performance, for them to be who they can only be, and for you to believe it – and that’s as difficult as the Anthony Sher thing.